Bool-urns/iot_botnet_nids/README.md

 <h2>Installation and Usage</h2>
 <p>Due to the fact that this was a research project with a focus on attaining results instead of creating a usable application for others, this page is intended more as a guide to the project itself and is not intended to be installed or used by others.</p>

+<h1>Data Gathering,/h1>
+  <p>With the huge Machine Learning element to the project, using a high-quality and realistic dataset was fundemental.
+Initially, the intention with this project was to create a dataset to be used too.
+However after re-evaluating the priorities of the project, I decided this was outside the scope.</p>
+  <p>Many datasets exist for ML-based intrusion detection, like <a href="https://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html">KDD</a> and <a href="https://www.ll.mit.edu/r-d/datasets">the DARPA ones</a></p>